CleverRaven/Cataclysm-DDA/doc/TILESET.md

 #### Multitile

-`"multitile": true` signifies that there is an `additional_tiles` object with 1 or more objects that define sprites for game entities associated with this tile, such as broken versions of an item or wall connections.
-Each object in the array has an `"id`" field, as above, and a `"fg"` field, which can be a single basename, an array of basenames, or an array of objects as above. `"rotates": true` is implied with it and can be omitted.
+`"multitile": true` signifies that there is an `additional_tiles` object with one or more objects that define sprites for game entities associated with this tile, such as broken versions of an item, or wall connections.
+Each object in the array has an `"id`" field, as above, and an `"fg"` field, which can be a single basename, an array of basenames, or an array of objects as above. `"rotates": true` is implied with it and can be omitted.

 #### Multiple tile entries in the same file

-Each JSON file can have either a single object or an array of 1 or more objects:
+Each JSON file can have either a single object or an array of one or more objects:
 ```C++
 [
     { "id": "mon_zombie", "fg": "mon_zombie", "bg": "mon_zombie_bg" },